alloystorm/dvvr/dancexr/features/room_stage.md

 ## Room Stage

-Room stage is a procedural (programmatically generated) stage model with many settings for customization.
+Room Stage is a procedural (programmatically generated) stage model with many settings for customization.

 Use the presets to see how it works.
 You can also adjust the settings to create your own stage model.

-The model is split into several parts, including the walls, the ceiling, the floor, the edges and the back.
-Each part has its own settings for material, texture.
+The model is split into several parts, including the walls, the ceiling, the floor, the edges, and the back.
+Each part has its own settings for material and texture.